RevokeCash/revoke.cash/README.md

 If you need to run the application in a serverless environment, you'll need to configure an [Upstash](https://upstash.com) database and add `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` environment variables.
 If none are configured, rate limiting external API calls will be done with an in-memory queue.

+For ENS and UNS resolution, you also need to provide a `NEXT_PUBLIC_ALCHEMY_API_KEY` environment variable.
+To use Amplitude analytics, you also need to provide a `NEXT_PUBLIC_AMPLITUDE_API_KEY` environment variable.

 ## Credits

 Website created by Rosco Kalis after discussing the idea with Paul Berg at Devcon 5 in Osaka.
 Uses [ethers.js](https://github.com/ethers-io/ethers.js) for all Ethereum-related operations and [Etherscan](https://etherscan.io), [CovalentHQ](https://www.covalenthq.com/) & [Alchemy](https://www.alchemy.com/) for extended multichain support.
 Filters out unverified tokens using tokenlists.
 Built with Next.js, Bootstrap and TypeScript.
 Uses Upstash for queueing.